crystallabs/unibilium.cr/README.md

 5. Looking up capability by any name and returning its enum entry
 6. Retrieving values of bool, int, and string capabilities as Crystal-native types (including formatting of string caps)
-7. Outputting string caps, possibly with params, directly to an IO
+7. Outputting capabilities, possibly formatted with params, directly to an IO

 ## Installation